-The master's education program in speech-language pathology at Our Lady of the Lake University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, telephone: 800-498-2071 or 301-296-5700.
+The Master of Arts education program in speech-language pathology at Our Lady of the Lake University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, telephone: 800-498-2071 or 301-296-5700.

 Once admitted, a student's progress in the Communication Sciences and Disorders program is reviewed each semester.
 Continuation in the graduate program is contingent upon the following:

 - Maintaining a 3.00 grade point average in all courses attempted at Our Lady of the Lake University.

 - Progressing satisfactorily toward completion of educational objective (i.e., degree or certification).

 Records of all graduate students registered for nine or more semester hours of work are reviewed for academic discipline at the end of each grading period.
 Records of part-time students are reviewed upon completion of nine semester hours.
 All courses, even if the courses were not completed, are considered in the nine semester hours.
 If a student's disciplinary status is affected by the change of an "I" (incomplete) grade, the appropriate action is taken at the end of the term in which the grade change was made.
 Should a graduate student have a "D" grade or less than the 3.00 grade point average at any review point, the student will be placed on Scholastic Probation for the next nine hours of course work at the University.
 During that period, the student must do the following:

 - Raise the overall grade point average to 3.00.